 GAMESS-US / Firefly (PC GAMESS)

-Alex A. Granovsky, Lomonosov State University, Moscow, has developed Firefly(PC GAMESS) which runs under WinNT, Win2000, XP, Vista or Linux/Unix and is a highly optimized and debugged program.
-The current version is 7.1.G (build 5618, 11-26-2009).
+Alex A. Granovsky, Lomonosov State University, Moscow, has developed Firefly(PC GAMESS) which runs under Windows or Linux/Unix and is a highly optimized and debugged program.
+A new version is 8.2.0 (2016).
 It is available as executable, binary, code for several CPU types.
 All versions are able to make use of nodes with multiple processors or in a cluster.
 Firefly offers higher order Møller-Plesset methods MP3 to MP4(full) = MP4SDTQ.
 These run between 5 to more than 20 times faster than the same methods with Gaussian03 (and identical results) on the same machine!
 A special benefit is an excellent DFT engine in PC Gamess.

 Brett Bode, also from Ameslab, has created MacGamess which runs on PowerMacs, even on an iMac, or Intel-Macs.
 His MacMolPlt is an excellent free graphics program for the visualization of quantumchemical results.
 It now runs on Windows versions, too.